survivejs/maintenance-book/manuscript/future/02-marketing.md

 Even the technically most excellent project in the world won't have much impact unless it reaches potential users.
 Popularity isn't a goal always, but if it's, then it's good to know how to approach marketing the project.

 The purpose of marketing is to connect the potential user with the project.
 The topic is covered from the user point of view in the *Where to Start Packaging* chapter.
-Marketing is the exact opposite and answers the question how to make it possible for the user to find the project.
+Marketing is the opposite and answers the question how to make it possible for the user to find the project.

 ## Marketing Approaches